bigangel/useragent-detect/README.md

 ##Usage

-1. import those .jars file under dist directory(our useragent-detect.jar depends on gson.jar using to parse json data).
+1. import original-useragent-detect-0.0.1-SNAPSHOT.jar(don't include gson classess) or useragent-detect-0.0.1-SNAPSHOT.jar(includes gson classes) into your classpath.
-2. now, you can use all of methods and learn how to detect os, browser, phone, tablet and so on.
-Please have a look at the following example.
+2. now, you should learn how to use these APIs.
+Please see the following example.

 ## Examples